Jacksonville Marital Property Division Attorneys.

 Marital Property Division in Florida.

-If a court gets involved in the property distribution in dissolution, the court will attempt to place parties in their pre-marriage condition.
-Property distribution is more commonly called equitable distribution.
-A court is authorized to effectuate an equitable distribution of all property, real or personal, acquired by either spouse during the marriage from a source connected with the marriage.
-Although equitable distribution does not always mean a 50/50 division of property, distribution must be equal unless justification for unequal treatment is shown.
-Assets and liabilities acquired during the marriage are presumed to be marital.
-This presumption may be overcome.
+Our Jacksonville marital property division attorneys are very aware and will guide you on the fact that equitable distribution does not always mean a 50/50 division of property.
+Justification for unequal treatment can be argued by either party.
+Assets and liabilities acquired during the marriage are presumed to be marital, but this presumption may be overcome.
 Also, retirement funds that accrue during the marriage are considered marital assets and are subject to equitable distribution.
-A court will consider certain factors when making an equitable distribution.
+A court will consider certain factors when making an equitable distribution if the parties cannot agree on a property agreement.

 Factors the court will consider in property distribution: